Home » Airport Info » Departing from Palma Airport

 Departing from Palma Airport

 If you arrive at the airport by car, you will find that there are plenty of parking options.
-From the multi-storey car park, use the tunnel on floor 4 of the car park to get directly to departures.
 If you’re arriving by bus or taxi, you can be taken directly to departures.
-Car rental return is on the ground level of the main car park (follow PO).
+Car rental return is on the ground level of the main car park.

 Public Departures Hall and Check-In